fbdtemme/bencode/README.md

 ## Features

 *   Convenient owning representation of bencoded data with `bvalue`.
 *   Fast and memory efficient read-only, non-owning representation into stable buffers of bencoded data with `bview`.
 *   Build-in serialization/deserializaton for most standard containers.
 *   Support for serializing/deserializing to/from user-defined types.
 *   Parse directly to custom types by satisfying the `EventConsumer` concept.
 *   Throwing and non throwing variants of common functions.
 *   Iterative parsing to protect against stack overflow attacks.
+*   bencode pointer similar to json pointer.

 ## Status